By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The largest contributing factors they found (in my words not necessarily theirs) were a history of abuse or neglect, not just as children but at any age, and critical non-affirming people in their support system.
 Respondents reported that factors in the home they lived in were more important than some general societal message.

 This agrees with the things many children have told me.
 They developed eating problems because a parent or sibling called them fat not because of some celebrities appearance.
 Family pressure to look a certain way, parents who controlled food or abuse substances, along with a history of abuse or neglect were some of the background reasons or risk factors for developing an eating disorder.

 It takes more than a background risk factor to cause an eating disorder.

 Most of the sample talked about a specific triggering event and the triggers were different for older onset cases.
 Children developed symptoms as a result of their family of origin problems.
 Those who develop eating disorders later were often triggered by events in their family of choice.
 So if you were abused or neglected as a child or your parents divorced you might get through the event without developing a psychiatric diagnosis.
 But if that sort of event happened to you as an adult, you get a divorce, then you might develop an eating disorder.
-People with the risk factor might show increased sensitivity to the same sort of event happening at a latter point in their life.
+People with the risk factor might show increased sensitivity to the same sort of event happening at a later point in their life.

 There are more differences between early-onset and late-onset eating disorders.